 The process of choosing a topic requires a lot of research in itself.
-While you may have already developed a deep interest in a research area, but you usually need to do additional reading in and around your area of interest will usually be required before you arrive at the ‘right’ topic or project.
+You may already have a deep interest in a research area, but you usually need to do additional reading in and around your area of interest before arriving at the ‘right’ topic.

-You can follow this blog which links members to other research students around Australia and the world.
-The blog is dedicated to helping research students – linking students around Australia and the world.
-It’s edited by Dr Inger Mewburn, director of research training at the ANU.
+The Thesis Whisperer is a useful blog for developing research questions.
+The Thesis Whisperer is dedicated to helping research students – linking students around Australia and the world.
+It’s edited by Dr Inger Mewburn, director of research training at ANU.

-Another online resource, which includes a specific focus on research in professional academia and funding.
+The Research Whisperer is another online resource, with specific focus on research in professional academia and funding.

-Be aware that your thesis topic may change over time as you get further in to your research.
-This is not uncommon.
+It’s not uncommon for your thesis topic to change over time, as you get further into your research.

 If you don’t have an immediate idea for a lead supervisor, use the University of Sydney’s Research Supervisor Connect page.
-This lists all academics eligible for either Master’s or Doctorate research, or auxiliary supervision according to Faculty and areas of research interest.
+This lists all academics eligible for supervision for either Master’s or Doctorate research, according to faculty and areas of research interest.

-When deciding who you want your supervisor to be, consider which is the relevant Faculty for your research area and whether your research area lends itself to an interdisciplinary approach.
-You will need to decide on your ‘home’ Faculty where your coordinating supervisor is located, while potentially having a co-supervisor or auxiliary supervisor guidance from an academic or expert from a different Faculty, or even from a different institution, industry or field.
+When deciding on a lead supervisor, consider which is the relevant faculty for your research area, and whether your research area lends itself to an interdisciplinary approach.
+You will need to decide on your ‘home’ faculty, where your lead supervisor is located, while potentially also having supervisory guidance from an academic or expert from a different discipline or faculty, or even from a different institution, industry, or field.

-It is best to contact an academic who has researched and written in the area you are interested in, to determine whether they have the interest, time and capacity to take on supervision of a research student.
-It is recommended that you write a concise summary of your research area/topic (utilising the Learning Centre’s resources), send it to the academic, and then meet to discuss your proposal.
+For your lead supervisor, it’s best to contact an academic who has researched and written in your area of interest, to ask if they have the capacity to take on supervision of a research student.
+We recommend writing a concise summary of your research topic (using The Learning Centre’s resources), sending it to the academic, then meeting to discuss your proposal.

-If the academic is interested and gives a positive response, it’s a good idea to check with them how many research students they currently supervise.
-While having many HDR students suggests a popular and possibly successful supervisor, you deserve to have sufficient time and support.
+If the academic is interested, check how many research students they currently supervise.
+While having many HDR students suggests a popular and possibly successful supervisor, consider whether it will impact the time and support you’ll receive.
 University policy specifies that each supervisor should have a maximium of 5 research students, unless they are given special permission to take on more.

-If you develop doubts about the quality of your supervisory relationship, consider what is important to you and consider contacting your Faculty postgraduate research coordinator to talk through your issues.
-Sometimes a student and their supervisor become incompatible for reasons including but not limited to change in research area or direction, or personality clashes etc. Seek advice early from your faculty postgraduate coordinator.
+If you have doubts about the quality of any of your supervisory relationships, consider contacting your faculty postgraduate coordinator to talk through your issues.
+Sometimes students and their supervisors become incompatible due to changes in research area or direction, or personality clashes etc. Seek advice early from your faculty postgraduate coordinator.
 You can also contact us for independent, professional and confidential advice at any time in your candidature.